 9. Make it fun… but not too fun

 Humans need psychological safety almost as much as we need air.
-In fact, a recent study from Google found this oh-so human need had more influence over a team’s health and performance than any other factor.
+In fact, a recent study from Google found this oh-so-human need had more influence over a team’s health and performance than any other factor.
 More than experience level, more than diversity, more than efficiency.

 Humans also need to be outside their comfort zone in order for real growth to take place.
 And therein lies the rub.

-Your job as facilitator is to balance those needs against each other.
+Your job is to balance those needs against each other.
 To create a space for divergent thought where new ideas emerge and assumptions are challenged and all voices are heard.
 Coaxing a group to dance between safety and uncertainty is an art form.
 But it’s one you can master, bit by bit.

 Try a few of these tactics next time you facilitate an offsite meeting – or any meeting, for that matter.
 And check out the Atlassian Team Playbook for details on the Rules of Engagement and DACI plays.